Keyboard shortcuts

 How does formal verification work in BLVM?

-How is BLVM different from Bitcoin Core?
+How is BLVM different from a typical full-node codebase?

 What does “compiler-like architecture” mean?